-Facebook platform launched “Like” button in April 21, 2010 and now it accounts for 3.2 billion likes every day in the world.
+Facebook Inc. (NASDAQ:FB) launched the “Like” button on April 21, 2010, and now it accounts for 3.2 billion likes every day worldwide.
 Social media marketers widely used this as an efficient metrics to measure their ROI.
 And of course one cannot forget its application in Graph Search.
 So since its launch Like has seen its usage in many different ways.

-Now, a recent study reports that Like can reveal Facebook users’ private personality traits, including sexual orientation and intelligence.
+Now, a recent study depicts that Like can reveal Facebook users’ private personality traits, including sexual orientation and intelligence.
 58,000 Facebook Likes of users were studied by researchers at the University of Cambridge.
-They say that based on the Likes they were able to find out users’ IQ, gender, sexual orientation, and political and religious beliefs, and even substance use, with an accuracy rate of more than 80%.
+They say that based on the Likes they were able to find out users’ IQ, Gender, Sexual orientation, and Political and Religious beliefs, and even substance use, with an accuracy rate of more than 80%.

-On the contrary of this, We recently reported how privacy setting was the major concern among users across different social networks.
-Few users are so concerned about their privacy that they even delete/clear their browsers of cookies after spending time on the internet in addition to those who check their privacy setting almost everyday.
-And 26% users in America add additional privacy settings to limit the exposure of their personal data to few friends.
+On the contrary, we recently reported how privacy setting was the major concern among users across different social networks.
+Few users are so concerned about their privacy that they even delete/clear their browsers of cookies after spending time on the internet in addition to those who check their privacy setting almost every day.
+And 26 of% users in America add additional privacy settings to limit the exposure of their personal data to a few friends.
 How many of them who are hauled over privacy can still continue in this scenario?